Storm breaches California river’s levee, thousands evacuate

 Yet another atmospheric river is already in the forecast for early next week.
 State climatologist Michael Anderson said a third appeared to be taking shape over the Pacific and possibly a fourth.

-California appeared to be “well on its way to a fourth year of drought” before the early winter series of storms, Anderson said.
+California appeared to be “well on its way to a fourth year of drought” before the early winter series of storms, Anderson said Friday.
 “We’re in a very different condition now,” he added.

+The National Weather Service on Saturday forecasted an intensified bout of rain and snow Monday through Wednesday, with considerable flooding possible along the state’s central coast, San Joaquin and Sacramento valleys and the southern Sierra Nevada foothills into midweek.

+Another round of heavy, wet snow is expected to hit the Sierras and areas of high elevation mid-week, the weather service said.
+Officials reported about 32 inches (81 centimeters) of snow had fallen by Saturday morning at the Mount Rose ski resort on the edge of Reno, Nevada.

 Dazio reported from Los Angeles.